2TG Chambers London

 With so much going on, how do you decide what sort of work to do?
 In terms of carving out a practice, one junior tenant tells us they “have a great opportunity to push my practice into areas I enjoy”.
 The range in size of cases that come through the clerks’ room means juniors can handle their own cases in the county courts, but also be led by a silk in the higher courts.
 One junior tells us they are “regularly working on leading cases in developing areas of law”.
 There is certainly plenty of cutting-edge work taking place.
 “From working on large group actions to appeals on technical points of law, it’s why I came to the Bar and I get to be doing it the way I want to”, one junior at the set informs us.

 In terms of work/life balance, tenants are generally fairly positive.
 Workloads are helped by the fact that “you can do what you like here, which is a freedom I don’t think other places have”, explains one member who booked out the entire month of August “without any issue being raised by the clerks”.
 Another tenant, who explains that they turn away a fair bit of work due to their strict personal rules on work/life balance, said: “The clerks have always been supportive of my approach — I rarely feel pressured to take on work that I don’t want to do.”
 Female tenants are also very supported by the set.
 Women make up over a third of its juniors and KCs with an insider telling us that it has never “lost” a woman after maternity leave.
 That’s backed by chambers’ mothers, one of whom says: “I have three young children and 2TG has been very supportive whilst I was off on maternity leave and when I returned each time.”
 A pro-flexible working mindset, and reasonable hours (for the bar!), helps in this respect.
-As expected however, life at the bar will, of course, feature “some late nights and weekends at times.”
+As expected however, life at the bar will, of course, feature “some late nights and weekends at times”.

 With all this great work going on, is there any time for some socialising?
-One tenant tells us that social life is still recovering from the pandemic: “pre-pandemic we were incredibly lively, post-pandemic we are still trying to figure out what works best for everyone”.
-That said, we hear there is a Chambers tea every Wednesday (we’re told “a home-baked cake (or a thoughtfully chosen one from a bakery) will garner much admiration from colleagues!”) and Chambers drinks every Friday, as well as a book club.
+We hear there is a chambers tea every Wednesday (we’re told “a home-baked cake (or a thoughtfully chosen one from a bakery) will garner much admiration from colleagues!”) and chambers drinks every Friday, as well as a book club.
 We also hear there is a chambers-wide party roughly every quarter.
 “It means you can socialise with work colleagues regularly (but not too regularly!)”, one 2TG rookie tells us.
 Even if something formal isn’t organised, we hear that members will often pop out for lunch or coffee together during the working day.

 Members certainly have an ideal location if they wish to grab a coffee and sit in Inner Temple Gardens, which are right beside them.
-Located on the riverbank, 2TG have an “absolutely beautiful” Grade 2 listed building.
+Located on the riverbank, 2TG has an “absolutely beautiful” Grade 2 listed building.
 One tenant tells us: “In my room, I can see the sun rise over the Thames and set over the House of Commons!”
 The slight downside of being in such an old building is that it has “a knack of being cold in winter and hot in summer”.
 One tenant also warns: “beware the visiting mice!”
-Another simply comments that the building “could do with a bit of updating on the inside…” – apparently, many of the rooms are in the process of being “smartened up”.
+Another simply comments that the building “could do with a bit of updating on the inside…” — apparently, many of the rooms are in the process of being “smartened up”.
 Views on technology provision, meanwhile, are somewhat mixed: “the support provided by external contractors can be hit or miss”, one junior tells us.

 When it comes to pupillage, 2TG offer an impressive £82,500 pupillage award.
 It is not just the money that is a key advantage of pupillage at 2TG: the training that pupils receive is also highly praised.
 One tenant told us that in the first week of their pupillage they received a series of masterclasses on professional skills and areas of law.
 Throughout the pupillage, they received regular feedback and were always told whether or not they were on track for tenancy.
 Another former pupil, now tenant, concurred that they felt “immensely supported” during pupillage.
-Somone who has recently gone through the process told us that there was plenty of feedback “with clear indication of “on track” or “off track”.
+One, who has recently gone through the process, told us that there was plenty of feedback “with clear indication of “on track” or “off track”.
 Pupils’ preferences are also taken into account during pupillage so ‘mini seats’ are available to help shape practices.

 2TG offers two to three pupillages a year.
 After applications through the Pupillage Gateway are marked, the 40 best applicants will be invited to a first-round interview which will include an advocacy exercise.
 The 12 highest-scoring interviewees will then be invited to complete a written exercise and attend a final round interview, which will include structured questions and a legal problem.
 2TG lists its selection criteria as being: high intellectual ability, an ability to think on your feet, motivation, impact, temperament, and a commitment to 2TG.
 In brief, it is looking for people “who will build on our tradition of excellence”.